The definition of turnover according to the Minimum Tax Ordinance

 Working from home has become much more important due to the Corona pandemic.
 Many employers have found that working from home has proven successful and have introduced regulations that enable mobile working.
 This also affects cross-border commuters between Germany and Switzerland.
 A variety of tax regulations, especially in the DTA D-CH, as well as consequences under social security law must be taken into account.

-Switzerland and South Korea sign Protocol of Amendment to the DTA
+Switzerland and Iran sign Protocol of Amendment to the DTA

 Workshop on the occasion of the ISIS seminar on 9/10 September 2019 entitled "Tax planning in the area of conflict between cost optimisation, tax compliance and Good citizenship - opportunities and risks".